edinburgh-napier/set09121/lectures/lecture3.md

 ---

-# Rules: Defining Objects and Restric Actions
+# Rules: Defining Objects and Restrict Actions

 - **Rules** define the objects and restrict actions in the game.
 - In chess, the rules define different objects: <!-- .element: class="fragment" -->